xmartlabs/Android-Style-Guide/README.md

 ## Android

+### Alphabetic order where possible

+Always you have something that order is the same from the machine perspective, prefer to sort it alphabetically.
+An example of this the methods order in a builder construction, or the enum values order, if the enum value ordinal doesn't care and if the order doesn't go along with some logical order.

 ### Fragments and Activities classes naming

 These classes must be named after the use case they satisfy, suffixed by `Fragment` or `Activity`.
 Examples are: `CustomerListFragment` and `RepoDetailActivity`.
 Fragments that are used only as pages in `ViewPager`s, as if they were "weak entities" (they shouldn't exist outside it) must be called with the suffix `PageFragment`, such as in `TutorialStep1PageFragment`.